Skip to main content

 When to use it:

-• When you want a component to fill remaining vertical or horizontal space.
+• When you want a component to fill remaining space in its parent.

 • When you want to avoid using large margins or padding to "push" content into place.